hartmut/csvtoron/README.md

 }
 ```

+## Input

+- a header line is needed
+- the program determines the seperator, in later versions it will be possible to define it

 ## Output

 The the cells will be interpreted as f64, u64 and string and put into the output file acordingly.